 From time to time, an upset stomach isn't much of a concerning thing.
 We all experience moments when we may have eaten something that doesn't agree with us, or our stomach just isn't up to the usual tasks.
 The same thing can happen to our pets!

 However, when your dog seems to be experiencing stomach upset often it may be time to get them checked out by a vet.
-That way, you can get a closer look at the options and medications available to you.
-One medication commonly prescribed is known as Metoclopramide, and it's worth having an in-depth understanding of!
+That way, you can get a closer look at the options and medications available to you to control nausea.
+One medication commonly prescribed is known as Metoclopramide, and it's worth having an in-depth understanding of it!

 What Is Metoclopramide For Dogs?

-While Metoclopramide is typically prescribed for humans, vets may also choose to prescribe it to cats and dogs as well.
+While Metoclopramide is typically prescribed for humans, vets may also choose to prescribe it to treat nausea in dogs and cats as well.
 Typically, it is meant to treat gastrointestinal upset.
 It's a useful drug for dealing with things like nausea, reflux, and vomiting that can result from illnesses.